rotanmihyar/Radio_Free_Europe/README.md

 `    `- All data lives in the memory

-`    `- this approach would be challenging if the service/host, as the requests with the same ID must end up at the same server.
+`    `- this approach would be challenging if the service had more than one service/host, as the requests with the same ID must end up at the same server.

 `    `- the data will be lost upon restarting the service